 - A. Public plazas may consist of pedestrian-accessible spaces, including outdoor seating areas, open space, water features and landscape areas.
 Please refer to Section 7.0, Design Standards and Guidelines, for further information. - B. Outdoor eating areas provided as part of private eating establishments cannot be counted towards the public plaza requirement, unless: - 1.
-The eating areas are open and accessible to the public, with no fencing or other barriers or obstructions and have intermittent fencing and/or landscaped obstructions. - 2.
-If the eating areas are enclosed by fencing or landscaping no greater than four feet in height, these areas may count towards up to 20 percent of the total public plaza requirement. - C. Public plazas shall exclude parking areas, roadways (except for Fire Department access) and the first nine five feet surrounding all sides of the buildings. - D. Public plazas shall have a minimum dimension of 20 feet in width and 20 feet in length. - E. Public plaza areas are not intended to serve as space used for sales or promotional activity, such as for outdoor sidewalk sales or kiosk carts. - F. Uses in the lifestyle and entertainment area do not need to satisfy the public plaza space requirement immediately next to their buildings, and are instead encouraged to coordinate public plaza space with other uses to provide larger plaza spaces that are centrally located and serve multiple buildings.
+The eating areas are open and accessible to the public, and have intermittent fencing and/or landscaped obstructions. - 2.
+If the eating areas are enclosed by fencing or landscaping no greater than four feet in height, these areas may count towards up to 20 percent of the total public plaza requirement. - C. Public plazas shall exclude parking areas, roadways (except for Fire Department access) and the first five feet surrounding all sides of the buildings. - D. Public plazas shall have a minimum dimension of 20 feet in width and 20 feet in length. - E. Public plaza areas are not intended to serve as space for outdoor sidewalk sales. - F. Uses in the lifestyle and entertainment area do not need to satisfy the public plaza space requirement immediately next to their buildings, and are instead encouraged to coordinate public plaza space with other uses to provide larger plaza spaces that are centrally located and serve multiple buildings.
 Public plazas are encouraged to be contiguous and connected via landscaped pedestrian walkways. - G. Development applications that incorporate public plazas shall be accompanied by design plans for the plaza areas, specifying location and extent of landscaping, irrigation systems, structures and circulation (vehicular, pedestrian and bicycle). - H. If the lifestyle and entertainment area is not constructed, public plaza space is not required.